 - 18 large button or crimini mushroom caps, about 2-inches in diameter, wiped clean

-- 3 (7-ounce) cans snails, well rinsed under cold running water and drained
+- Three 7-ounce cans of snails, well rinsed under cold running water and drained

 - GARLIC COMPOUND BUTTER: